TheLartians/ModernCppStarter/README.md

 # ModernCppStarter

-Setting up a new C++ project usually requires a significant amount of preparation and boilerplate code, even more so for modern C++ projects with tests, executables and contiguous integration.
+Setting up a new C++ project usually requires a significant amount of preparation and boilerplate code, even more so for modern C++ projects with tests, executables and continuous integration.
 This template is the result of learnings from many previous projects and should help reduce the work required to setup up a modern C++ project.

 ## Features